Research Areas of Interest

 Research focuses on a wide range of substance use disorders (alcohol, nicotine, and opioids).
-Research areas include study of programs that enhance service delivery models improving treatment retention, and adherence; research into the potential for low-nicotine products to harm the public; translational neuroimaging research aimed at understanding the underlying mechanisms of SUDs; piloting electronic cognitive behavioral health interventions, and interventions to enhance abstinence in at risk populations (e.g. transplant patients).
+Research areas include study of programs that enhance service delivery models improving treatment retention, and adherence; research on the neurobehavioral effects of low-nicotine products; translational neuroimaging research aimed at understanding the underlying mechanisms of SUDs; piloting electronic cognitive behavioral health interventions, and interventions to enhance abstinence in at risk populations (e.g. transplant patients).
 Researchers also conduct studies to understand the effect of opioids on maternal-infant bonding and to address sleep comorbidities that affect relapse potential.
-Researchers also have ongoing collaborations with faculty in Public Health Sciences and at University Park.
+Researchers also have ongoing collaborations with faculty in Public Health Sciences through the Center for Research on Tobacco and Health and at University Park.

 Attention and Behavior Disorders